 Savory and exquisite, Imperia caviar is a dish that you can eat passionately everyday.
 Adding a touch of luxury to your diet is guaranteed to delight your guests and put a smile on your face.
-And, with so many ways to serve caviar, your palate will dance when presented with the complex flavours in each mouthful.
+And, with so many ways to serve caviar, your palate will dance when presented with the complex flavors in each mouthful.

 It is quite hard to convey the taste of caviar.
-Each small bite has approximately 15 flavour experiences.
+Each small bite has approximately 15 flavor experiences.
 No single container of fish eggs is precisely the same.
 Each spoonful tastes like a gorgeous representation of where and what that reminds us of the ocean.
 Some say eating caviar tastes like salt and fresh fish.
 Others say it is nutty, richer than oysters with a unique bouquet.
-However you describe it, each morsel is a complex burst of flavour.
+However you describe it, each morsel is a complex burst of flavor.